This post may contain affiliate links. Please read the disclosure policy to learn more.

 Instructions

-Line two large baking sheets with parchment.
+Line two half sheet rimmed baking trays with parchment.
 Preheat oven to 200° C / 390° F.

-In a large mixing bowl, combine flour, 140 grams oats, cream of tartar, baking soda, salt, and pepper.
+In a large mixing bowl, stir together flour, 140 grams rolled oats, cream of tartar, baking soda, kosher salt, and black pepper.

-Add the buttermilk and use a bench scraper to work it into the flour until a soft dough forms.
+Add the buttermilk.
+With a bench scraper, work the buttermilk into the dry ingredients until a soft, shaggy dough forms.

-Divide the dough into three equal portions, and place each portion in a separate bowl.**
+Divide the dough into three equal portions** and place each in a separate bowl.

-Transfer each ball to prepared baking sheets (3 loaves per sheet) and use a serrated knife, scissors, or a bread lame to slice an “X” shape into the top of each ball of dough.
+With a serrated knife, kitchen scissors, or a bread lame, slice an “X” shape into the top of each ball of dough.

 Notes

-**Divide into three portions if you intend to make all three variations (two miniature loaves of each kind of soda bread).
-You can also make one or two variations if desired–just be sure to adjust the quantities of your add-ins accordingly!
+**As written, this recipe makes six mini bread loaves, with two of each flavor combination.
+When dividing your dough, divide into three portions if you intend to make all three variations (two miniature loaves of each kind of bread).
+You can also make one or two variations if desired.
+Just adjust the mix-in quantities accordingly.